mxrold/platzi-video/README.md

 # PlatziVideo

-Javascript study path project in Platzi.
+Javascript study path project in Platzi to watch online videos.
 In this case, it is part of the frontend interface and will be followed by a backend to complete the project.

 ## Preview 🖼